team-fire-nomz/fire-nomz-back-end/README.md

 ```

-## Mark a specific recipe as a ready for feedback
+## Mark a specific recipe as ready for feedback

 Requirement: user must be logged in.